ottopeczWork/async-programming-presentation/README.md

 + You can access system services directly - blocking
 + You may overuse the thread pool

+### Examples

++ In index.js

+### What is Node.js for

++ Java servers - one thread per connection model.
+The limits of the op system
++ Node.js doesn't need threads.
+Very economic.
+Scales up spendidly
++ Node.js is for IO bound applications which need to scale up easily

+### What is Node.js not for

++ Anything computational.
+Anything CPU bound...

 ### How to research the event loop

++ Avoid presentations like this
 + Look for resources created by the main contributors
-+ Avoid presentations like this
 + Look at the code

 ### Main contributors